Dyalog/link/docs/API/Link.Create.md

 - It is also possible to use the **getFilename** setting to add application-specific logic to determine the file name to be used (or prompt the user for a decision).

 A suggested workflow is to always create a stub source file in the correct directory and edit the function that appears in the workspace, rather than creating new functions in the workspace.

 This option takes effect only when **source** is **dir**.

+### **merge**
+Default: **off**

+The **merge** flag allows a link to be created into a namespace which is not empty.
+This is typically used together with **flatten**, to add a directory of utilities to an existing "flat" workspace:

+      ]link.create # /repos/tools -flatten -merge

+Without **merge**, a directory can only be linked to an empty namespace, or to a namespace whose contents exactly match the directory.
+At present that comparison does not work for flattened links, so re-linking a flattened directory into a namespace which already holds its code also requires **merge**.

+When **merge** is set:

+- Items defined in the source files are loaded as usual.
+If an item of the same name already exists in the namespace, the file replaces it.
+- All other items in the namespace are left alone, and are not linked to any file.
+As with any link, if such an item is subsequently edited it is written to the root of the linked directory (or wherever **getFilename** decides).
+- The namespace can still have only one link.
+Linking a second directory into the same namespace reports "Already linked".
+- If **source** is **auto**, it resolves to **dir**: the namespace is never exported to the directory, and the directory must exist.

+This option takes effect only when **source** is **dir**.